Noziop/holbertonschool-hbnb/part3/README.md

   - `flake8-docstrings`: Ensures proper documentation
   - `flake8-import-order`: Double-checks import organization
   - `flake8-bugbear`: Catches common bugs and design problems

-### Pre-commit Magic 🔮
-- Runs all these tools automatically before each commit
-- Currently learning to tame these powerful spells
-- Sometimes requires `--no-verify` when we're in a hurry (shh, don't tell anyone! 🤫)
-- Future plans include better configuration to balance strictness with practicality

-It was indeed some extra work, but it was fun all the way ! you should try this at ~ (at home)

 ## Implementation 💫